The Rajah Of Bobbili V. Akella Suryanarayana Rao Garu

-CASE NAME | The Rajah Of Bobbili V. Akella Suryanarayana Rao Garu And Ors., AIR 1920 MADRAS 911 |
+CASE NAME The Rajah Of Bobbili V. Akella Suryanarayana Rao Garu And Ors., AIR 1920 MADRAS 911

-CITATION | [1970] 1 WLR 241; (1970) 21 P & CR 38; (1970) 114 SJ 70; [1970] CLY 2893 |
+CITATION [1970] 1 WLR 241; (1970) 21 P & CR 38; (1970) 114 SJ 70; [1970] CLY 2893

-COURT | Madras High Court |
+COURT Madras High Court

-BENCH | Hon’ble Justice Oldfield |
+BENCH Hon’ble Justice Oldfield

-PETITIONER | The Rajah Of Bobbili |
+PETITIONER The Rajah Of Bobbili

-RESPONDENT | Akella Suryanarayana Rao Garu And Others |
+RESPONDENT Akella Suryanarayana Rao Garu And Others

-DECIDED ON | Decided on 6th March, 1919 |
+DECIDED ON Decided on 6th March, 1919

 INTRODUCTION

 A concise statement of the definition procedure would be as follows: A promise is an approved proposal, an agreement is a contract, and a contract is an agreement.
 Therefore, every agreement results from a proposal made by one party and accepted by the other.
 Revocation is the termination of a contract by its parties or the annulment or cancellation of a declaration, document, or offer that has not yet been accepted.
 One can, for instance, cancel a will or an agreement to sign a contract.
-According to contract law, a binding agreement is formed after an individual’s offer is accepted.
-A contract is formed between two or more parties when one party extends an offer to another to get the other party’s consent.

-The situation in the case of Rajah of Bobbili vs. Akella Suryanarayana Rao Garu and Ors.
+According to contract law, an individual forms a binding agreement after accepting an offer.
+A contract forms between two or more parties when one party extends an offer to another to get the other party’s consent.
+The situation in the case of Rajah of Bobbili v.
+Akella Suryanarayana Rao Garu and Ors.
 (1919) concerns an auction in which the top bidder, Rajah of Bobbili, withdrew his bid, having secured the winning position but prior to fulfilling the required procedures.

-Whether the bidder had the right to revoke his offer before making the necessary payment was the legal question that the court had to decide.
-This case examines contract law fundamentals, focusing on the Indian Contract Act’s offer and acceptance procedures and the moment an offer becomes irreversible.
+Whether the bidder had the right to revoke his offer before payment was the legal question before the court.
+This case examines contract law fundamentals.
+It focuses on the Indian Contract Act’s offer and acceptance procedures.
+It also analyzes the moment an offer becomes irreversible.

 FACTS OF THE CASE

 This appeal and petition concern the conditions under which the Temporary Subordinate Judge of Vizagapatam conducted a court auction.
-Eight villages in a zamindari belonging to the judgment debtors—hereafter referred to as the respondents—were auctioned as a single lot on 27-9-1918, with the decree under execution valued at about Rs.
+On 27-9-1918, the authorities auctioned eight villages in a zamindari belonging to the judgment debtors, referred to as the respondents, as a single lot.
+The decree under execution was valued at about Rs.
 250,000.
-From that day onwards, the sale was held until 22 October 1918, at which point the Rajah of Bibbili, who is the petitioner and appellant in this case, and a woman named Perla Ramamurthi Chetty were the last remaining bidders.
-That day, the former bid for Rs.
-325,000 through his Muktyar or agent.
-However, the Cheety bid Rs.
-326,000 on October 28, 1918.
-Unit 5-11-1918 was then put up for sale, but no more bids were received, presumably by the requests of the Chetty and the Rajah as stated in two of the telegrams designated as Ex.
+From that day onwards, the sale continued until 22 October 1918.
+At that point, the Rajah of Bibbili, the petitioner and appellant in this case, and a woman named Perla Ramamurthi Chetty remained as the last bidders.

+As news of Chetty’s passing spread, the court granted an adjournment for the following day so his widow could bid.
+This continued until November 18, 1918, when the Subordinate Judge declared that Chetty’s death nullified his bid.
+However, he proceeded with the transaction based on the Rajah’s highest bid made before him.
+On 5-11-1918, they then put up the unit for sale.
+Presumably, no more bids were received following the requests of Chetty and the Rajah, as stated in two telegrams designated as Ex.
 III.

-As news of Chetty’s passing spread, an adjournment was granted for the following day so that his widow could place a bid.
-This continued until November 18, 1918, when the Subordinate Judge correctly declared that Chetty’s bid had been nullified by his death.
-However, he proceeded with the transaction based on the Rajah’s highest bid, which was made before him.
-Unit 5-11-1918 was then put up for sale, but no more bids were received, presumably in accordance with the requests of the Chetty and the Rajah as stated in two of the telegrams designated as Ex.
-III.
-As news of Chetty’s passing spread, an adjournment was granted for the following day so that his widow could place a bid.
-This continued until November 18, 1918, when the Subordinate Judge correctly declared that Chetty’s bid had been nullified by his death.
-However, he proceeded with the transaction based on the Rajah’s highest bid, which was made before him.

 ISSUES RAISED

-- Whether there was acceptance of bidding or it was only an offer?
+• Whether there was acceptance of bidding or it was only an offer?

-- Whether the contract is valid and Rajah is liable to fulfill the contract?
+• Whether the contract is valid and Rajah is liable to fulfill the contract?

-- Whether the withdrawal from the bid considered as revocation of acceptance?
+• Whether the withdrawal from the bid considered as revocation of acceptance?

 ARGUMENTS FROM BOTH SIDES